Skip to content

 From here continue to watch the output from tcpdump, see what the device is doing and adjust accordingly

-When in doubt, factory reset the device, restart your PC, and then attempt a new connection.
+When in doubt, factory reset the device, restart your PC, and then attempt a new connection by manually assigning your host's ethernet connection an IP in the 192.168.1.x/24 range, and trying to ssh root@192.168.1.1.

 Installing OpenWrt on a Raspberry Pi 4B:

-⚠️ TO DO: This section is still under construction, check back later! ⚠️
+⚠️ This section is still under construction, check back later! ⚠️

 Wireless Card Limitations